skatejs/skatejs/docs/recipes/design-patterns/component-composition.md

   return class extends Base {
     static get props () {
       return {
-        // mixins are composable, so we have to make sure that the apply chain will always continue ...super.props,
+        // Mixins are composable, so we have to make sure that the apply chain
+        // will always continue.
+        ...super.props,
-        // our mixin specific props api definition ...{color: prop.string()}
+        // Our mixin specific props api definition.
+        ...{ color: prop.string }
       }
     }
   }
 }

-// your component which will have color and disabled as props class Button extends Colors(Component) {
+// Your component which will have color and disabled as props. class Button extends Colors(Component) {
   static get props () {
     return {
-      // inherit from any mixin application so both mixed and our props will be applied ...super.props,
+      // Inherit from any mixin application so both mixed and our props will
+      // be applied.
+      ...super.props,
-      // your component specific props API
+      // Your component specific props API.
-      ...{
-        disabled: prop.boolean()
+      ...{ disabled: prop.boolean }
     }
   }
-  }
-  renderCallback ({color}) {
+  renderCallback ({ color }) {
-    return <button style={{color}}>Hello</button>
+    return <button style={{ color }}>Hello</button>;
   }
 }